In case you are interested if forex trading is legal, then short answer is YES forex is legal.

 What’s even worse is the fact that all regulators across the European Union currently support these restrictions, which are being used as a standard by the United Kingdom’s Financial Conduct Authority.

-If Forex Legal Where You Are?
+If Forex Legal Where You Live?

 Despite the restrictions that these nations are imposing, the Forex trading industry remains strong enough to prevent any kind of massive downfall in the short term.
 In fact, some of the most important traders currently live in nations that don’t seriously restrict it.